 You need to be living in England and not currently in full time education to be eligible.

-Below are links for potential apprentices, employers, parents, guardians, and those advising young people.
+Below are links to for potential apprentices, employers, parents, guardians, and those advising young people.

 What jobs can be an apprenticeship?